Elephant Ear, Taro, etc.

 In 2017, I had found a Leucocasia gigantea ‘Thailand Giant’ (syn.
 Colocasia gigantea ‘Thailand Giant’) at one of the local greenhouses that I put on the left side of the bed.
 I stored it like the Colocasia and it did fine until about time to plant, then it rotted.
 I found a listing on Ebay for “bulbs”.
 It is very rare that you find Leucocasia gigantea rhizomes online, so out of curiosity, I bought one.
-When it arrived it looked like a white sweet potato so I knew something was whacky… As it turned out, it was a Xanthosoma, not a Colocasia.
+When it arrived it looked like a white sweet potato so I knew something was whacky… As it turned out, it was a Xanthosoma, not a Colocasia, or Leucocasia.

 I have grown Colocasia esculenta here on the farm in mid-Missouri since the spring of 2013 and none had ever flowered.
 They flowered profusely when I lived in Mississippi starting in September (usually).
 I was SHOCKED when the Colocasia esculenta had a flower on July 8 in 2018!
 I was weeding and noticed it otherwise I would have completely missed it.
 I was certainly not expecting a flower, especially in July.
 That is much earlier than in Mississippi!

 The Colocasia esculenta in the center of the bed sent up several plants right away even though I only planted one rhizome.
 It had several eyes so I was expecting this.